Welcome

 the letter I realized the [misspelled] writer was Jayne Tabor, once Jayne Douglas, an American woman who raced F2's built by Roy Goodman, and who married Graham "Tiny" Tabor

-mentioned on the Junior F2 page).
-The car Graham raced that day
+mentioned on the Junior F2 page.
+The car Tabor ran that day

 Books, Badges, and Programmes